K7MDL2/KEITHSDR/SDR_RA8875/README.md

     30. Fixed K3 CAT command for Mode report and Mode set.
     31. Moved PTT_INPUT and PTT_OUT1 defines into the PCB board version groupings alomng with teh future GPIO Switch pin defines since they are unique to a board design or custom build.
     32. I caught the rig in TX for the first time.
 Who knows how long it sat in TX, the RS-HFIQ was very hot but survived.
 Did it again after reboot.
 It was because teh changes in item 31 in RadioConfig set #define PTT_INPUT from a valid pin (2) to 255 to mark it disabled.
 I added a TX_timeout timer to turn off TX to prevent runaway TX.
 It is set to 180 seconds.
 Added checks for reading PTT_IN and writing to PTT_OUT1 pins to skip them if they are set to 255.
+    33. Figured out (mostly) how to create a custom combo USB Type - Serial+Serial+Audio then how to add it to the Arduino IDE.
+It is not perfect, there is a IDE/CLI bug or 2 that we have to work around but can still make it work.
+I have added the steps the readme.txt file in the libraries/cores_IDE_2.0_1.57.2 folder and created a new WIKI page just for this.
+I also reformmated the USB 48KHz Audio Wiki page better.

 ## Nov 2022